-Reverse VAT Overview
+Reverse VAT overview

 The Reverse VAT (reverse charge) shifts VAT reporting from the seller to the buyer.Common scenarios: